-- Courses Please list all courses taught, year, quarter/semester, number of students.
+Courses - Please list all courses taught, year, quarter/semester, number of students.
 Identify courses taught for extra compensation (e.g., overloads, summer courses, courses at other schools).
-Please identify any new courses you have developed. - Supervision of Graduate Students Identify all masters and doctoral candidates supervised, completion dates, and thesis/dissertation titles. - Supervision of Undergraduate Students Identify all undergraduate students supervised as part of their honors thesis.
-Include completion dates and thesis titles. - Advising Activities Identify all undergraduate and graduate advising activities.
+Please identify any new courses you have developed.

+Supervision of Graduate Students - Identify all masters and doctoral candidates supervised, completion dates, and thesis/dissertation titles (as space allows).

+Supervision of Undergraduate Students - Identify all undergraduate students supervised as part of their honors thesis.
+Include completion dates and thesis titles (as space allows).

+Advising Activities - Identify all undergraduate and graduate advising activities.